The following information is subject to change throughout the internship year.

 Diversity of Training: Although CBT interns receive training in DBT, the caseload is a mix of multi-diagnostic patients (e.g., BPD) and those with less complicated presentations.
 The most common diagnoses treated include mood, anxiety, and personality disorders.
 All interns will receive training in providing CBT and DBT in a general outpatient setting (the Civitan Building).
 In addition, interns receive specialized training with one or more of the specific and diverse settings and patients listed below.

 One CBT intern each will receive training in the eating disorders program, implementation of DBT/CBT in a community substance abuse treatment program, motivational interviewing and CBT for substance use, and computer-based interventions.
-Several interns will receive training in the Inpatient and behavioral activation rotations.
+Several interns will receive training in the behavioral activation rotations.
 After interns are matched to Duke, we then select interns for the different diversity clinical experiences based in large part on their ranking and ratings of preferences for each rotation.

 Didactics: The CBT rotation provides didactics and educational opportunities to interns through several different activities.
 First, the DBT consultation team meeting serves as an educational opportunity through interactions with faculty and post-doctoral level DBT therapists.
 One hour of each weekly two-hour meeting is devoted to didactic training.
 Second, during the first month of training, interns will participate in intensive seminars on issues related to starting the clinical internship, including assessing and managing suicidal behavior, assessing and intervening on substance use in the treatment setting, and DBT skills/theoretical principles.
 Third, all CBT interns will have individual supervision that may include reviewing therapy tapes, live supervision (e.g., “bug-in-the-eye”), co-leading groups with supervisors, and assigned readings.
 Fourth, interns will participate in several half-day workshops in empirically validated treatments for specific populations, such as interventions for adult ADHD and Motivational Interviewing, provided by Duke faculty members.